shankyram1912/GenAI-Demo-Genie/src/genie-webhook-core/docs/README.md

 # Purpose
-Webhook based on Flask to support DFCX agent
+Webhook based on Cloud Function based on Python Flask to support DFCX agent